New app adds incentives to go to the gym

 To validate the time spent at the gym, users must check-in at a venue for 30 minutes for the workout to count.

-Zhang developed the app from research into behavioral economics while at Harvard University, where she was investigating the relationship between financial incentives and motivation.
+Zhang developed the app from research into behavioural economics while at Harvard University, where she was investigating the relationship between financial incentives and motivation.

 "One of the key concepts is loss aversion.
 Say you take the same amount of money and you offer it as a reward, or use it as a penalty.
 People are much more motivated by a loss than by gain," she explained, adding that users make it to the gym 90 percent of the time.